 Anne Wafula Strike

-Anne Wafula Strike, MBE, is an inspirational and motivational speaker who draws on her own life experiences and achievements to inspire her audiences.
+Anne Wafula Strike, MBE, is an inspirational and motivational speaker on overcoming adversity, diversity, inclusion and disability awareness.

 Born in Mihu, Kenya, to Nekesa Ruth and Athumani Wafula, Anne was a fit and healthy child before polio struck when she was two years old.
 She was given the middle name of Olympia at birth, a title of prophetic significance for the future and prescient of hurdles she would face in forthcoming years.